ckronlage/AID-HS/README.md

 ### Installations available
 You can install and use the AID-HS pipeline with :
 - [**docker container**](/docs/install_docker.md) recommended for easy installation of the pipeline as all the prerequisite packages are already embeded into the container.
-Note: Dockers are not working on High Performance Computing (HCP) systems.
+Note: Dockers do not work on High Performance Computing (HCP) systems.
-- **singularity container (COMING SOON)** enables to run a container on High Performance Computing (HCP) systems.
+- **singularity container (COMING SOON)** - to run a container on High Performance Computing (HCP) systems.
 - [**native installation**](/docs/install_native.md): Not supported

 ### Running the pipeline